YoannBuch/DependencyInjectionAgent/README.md

+Done by the [team](http://findtheflow.io/) behind http://findtheflow.io/ the tool to analyze and visualize the executions of Java applications.

 # Dependency Injection Java Agent

 This java agent helps you visualize in your browser the content of the dependency injection container used by your application.